-How to get the monkey off your back in one to one's
+How to get the monkey off your back in 1:1s

 Ed was a 37 year old that upon hire was great at his job but with time his work and passion begin to slip.
 It was clear he wasn’t engaged and no matter how many one to ones we had it was clear he was just waiting for a new opportunity to be given to him so he could leave.
 Ed’s performance had plateaued, his attitude was increasingly laissez faire and the team were frustrated with his mindset and behaviour.

 It took a while to see how I could handle the situation differently.
 I’d listened and empathised as he told me how he no longer felt passionate about the work.
 I’d tried to persuade him of the importance of his work and reconnect him to the passion he’d first had but it seemed like I was doing all the work in the conversation.
 The truth was the fixer in me was hooked.
 I was working harder to solve Ed’s problem than he was.

 Turning around the situation required me to step up and tell him honestly about the company’s need for him to be engaged and deliver results.
 We talked about how passion is an inside job and that he was making a choice to be stuck in a holding pattern.
 Within a week Ed self empowered and quit for a new career path.
 He’s still doing that today and has never regretted his decision.

 What are the tell tale signs you’re taking the monkey on?

 You feel: stressed, angry, anxious, unforgiving, vengeful, numb, fearful, tired

 You want to: control the situation, be right, achieve justice, focus on your agenda

 You’re caught in a drama triangle: protecting, rescuing, controlling, being responsible for their feelings

 - Notice who’s doing the majority of the work in the one to one.
 If you’re trying hard to figure out the solution and ask the right question you’re probably hooked.
 You’ll notice it in your physiology (tense shoulders, tension in your jaw, knots in the stomach).